drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 2. Edit the `Gemfile` to include `gem 'jekyll-scholar'` where the other plugins are listed.

 3. Optional: The defaut citation format is "apa".
-If you want to change that, you can specify a different [CSL](https://citationstyles.org/) file, only without the .csl.
+If you want to change that, you can specify a different [CSL](https://citationstyles.org/) file.
 In my case, I found the file `physical-review-d.csl`, copied it into my main blog directory, and then added the following to my `_config.yml` file:

 ```yaml
 scholar: